jump to navigation

 Why is it so important to walk in a straight line?
 First of all, my school is huge.
 If students walk all willy nilly, it’s a slippery slope.
 One minute they’re bunched together.
 Two seconds later, you’ve got a full-on stampede.

 When I taught second grade, I used to say, “If you start talking, we stop walking!”
 And I/we did.
 One day we stopped 32 times on the way to lunch.
 Seriously.
 It took us 35 minutes to walk to the lunchroom which was visible from our classroom.
-I felt like a meanie, but when you have to do walk your class to lunch 180 times, you better get it right from the get go.
+I felt like a meanie, but when you have to do walk your class to lunch 180 times during the school year, you better get it right from the get go.

 One day my students were so noisy in line that I pulled out my lunch and sat on a nearby wall.
 While they argued and pushed and shoved, I leisurely ate my lunch. ”Just because you guys aren’t ready, doesn’t mean I have to wait to eat,” I said, licking my lips.
 Can you say Dramatic Effect?
 I only had to do that once.